On this page:

 Removing committee members

-Lot owners can remove a committee member by ordinary resolution at an annual general meeting, which requires support from at least 50 per cent of lots or lot entitlements, at an annual general meeting.
+Lot owners can add or remove a committee member by ordinary resolution at an annual general meeting or a special general meeting, which requires support from at least 50 per cent of lots or lot entitlements.
+Members may also be removed by an ordinary resolution of the committee if they are absent from 25 per cent or more of committee meetings within a six month period, without giving prior notice or a reasonable explanation for their absence.

 If there is a casual vacancy on a committee, the remaining members of the committee can invite another lot owner, or a person holding a proxy for a lot owner to be a member of the committee.